awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 When you have a connection to a DB instance in your Amazon Aurora PostgreSQL DB cluster, you can run any SQL command that is compatible with PostgreSQL\.

-In the details view for your Aurora PostgreSQL DB cluster you can find the cluster endpoint\.
-You use this endpoint in your PostgreSQL connection string\.
-The endpoint is made up of the domain name and port for your DB cluster\.
-For example, if an endpoint value is `mycluster.cluster-123456789012.us-east-1.rds.amazonaws.com:5432`, then you specify the following values in a PostgreSQL connection string:
+In the details view for your Aurora PostgreSQL DB cluster you can find the cluster endpoint name, status, type, and port number\.
+You use the endpoint and port number in your PostgreSQL connection string\.
+For example, if an endpoint value is `mycluster.cluster-123456789012.us-east-1.rds.amazonaws.com`, then you specify the following values in a PostgreSQL connection string:
 + For host or host name, specify `mycluster.cluster-123456789012.us-east-1.rds.amazonaws.com`
 + For port, specify `5432` or the port value you used when you created the DB cluster